OHI-Science/OHI-website/content/news/tidal_flats.md

 {{<newsHead>}}

-The Ocean Health Index has decided to update the [habitat](https://oceanhealthindex.org/goals/biodiversity/habitats/) subgoal of [biodiversity](https://oceanhealthindex.org/goals/biodiversity/) by adding tidal flat ecosystems as a new habitat type.
-This new habitat will complement the existing habitat types seagrass, kelp, coral reefs, mangroves, salt marsh, sea ice edge, and soft bottom.
-Currently, tidal flats will affect the habitat subgoal, carbon storage goal, and coastal protection goal.
+The Ocean Health Index has decided to update the [habitat](https://oceanhealthindex.org/goals/biodiversity/habitats/) subgoal of [biodiversity](https://oceanhealthindex.org/goals/biodiversity/) by adding tidal flat ecosystems to complement the existing habitat types seagrass, kelp, coral reefs, mangroves, salt marsh, sea ice edge, and soft bottom.
+Tidal flats will affect the habitat subgoal, carbon storage goal, and coastal protection goal scores.
 The three new data layers created for this habitat type are tidal flat extent (measured in km<sup>2</sup>), tidal flat trend (proportional change), and tidal flat condition (current status compared to historic status).

 ## Designing a new workflow

 This post will give a brief explanation of tidal flat habitat, explore the new dataset, and demonstrate how to programmatically summarize the data in the R software environment.
-The goal of the data summarization is to distill the large raster dataset into simple tabular data which can be integrated into the OHI annual analysis as new data layers for 2022.
+The goal of data summarization is to distill the large raster dataset into simple tabular data which can be integrated into the OHI annual analysis as new data layers for 2022.

 ### Tidal flat data